Skip to Content

 Drivers in Manitoba are required to obtain and provide a copy of their driver’s abstract issued by Manitoba Public Insurance (MPI) no more than 90 days prior to the end of the 12-month period.

-You shouldn’t register as a PTP driver if you have been convicted of a major driving offense within the past 10 years.
+You shouldn’t register as a PTP driver if you have been convicted of a major driving offence within the past 10 years.

 To obtain your driving record: